cardano-foundation/cf-ledger-sync/docs/migration-schema.md

-# Research LedgerSync and YaciStore
+# Research Explorer, LedgerSync and YaciStore

 ## I.Needed LedgerSync tables using by explorer